2012 Mini Cooper Review

 The 2012 Mini Cooper combines great driving dynamics and good fuel economy into a small frame, but uncomfortable rear seats and a small trunk are also part of the package.

 The 2012 Mini Cooper doesn’t have a perfect interior.
 Its small frame makes seat comfort hit-or-miss for most adults, and there’s barely any cargo space with passengers in the back seat.
-The cabin is well-made, but test drivers think that its retro-inspired dashboard is hard to use.
+The cabin is well-made, but critics think that its retro-inspired dashboard is hard to use.
 If you want a subcompact European car that’s more practical than the Cooper, reviewers think the FIAT 500 is a better choice.

 However, for most test drivers, those ergonomic issues are null and void once you put your foot on the gas pedal because the 2012 Mini Cooper is one of the best-performing vehicles in the class.
 The base Cooper isn’t nearly as powerful as the Cooper S or John Cooper Works models, but it has enough punch to satisfy most drivers as they head to and from work, and has great cornering abilities for those occasional winding roads.
 If an agile and zippy small car is at the top of your shopping list, test drivers think few small cars dominate the 2012 Mini Cooper.